top of page

 About Milwaukee Pets Alive

-Milwaukee Pets Alive focuses on rescuing those animals from Milwaukee animal control that are passed over by other organizations and have no other options for life.
-They may be shy, scared, injured, aged, ill, differently-abled, need extra resources, or just have been at that facility for too long for whatever reason.
-All deserve to be loved & cherished.
-And all deserve time, understanding, patience, and good comprehensive veterinary care to help them get happy, healthy, and reach their highest potential.
+Milwaukee Pets Alive (MPA) is an all-volunteer, No Kill, 501c3 special needs and considerations rescue that focuses on saving those local animals in southeast Wisconsin that have been passed over by, would not be accepted into, or would be killed by other rescues and shelters because of their needs and considerations and would have no other option for life except for through our organization.
+These animals may be shy, scared, under-socialized, injured, aged, differently-abled, have medical needs, or need extra resources - all deserve the chance to be loved and cherished.
+And all deserve time, understanding, patience, and good, comprehensive veterinary care to help them get happy, healthy, and reach their highest potential.
 Their lives are important.

-We are 100% Milwaukee pets!
-By helping Milwaukee Pets Alive, you are helping local, Milwaukee animals in YOUR community.
-The animals in our program come from Milwaukee animal control ONLY – not from outside cities or states.
+By helping Milwaukee Pets Alive, you are helping local animals in YOUR southeast Wisconsin community!
+The animals we serve come from southeast Wisconsin ONLY – not from outside communities or states.
 Our focus is on helping those animals in our own community first.
-When all of Milwaukee’s homeless pets are safe and none are at risk of dying at our Milwaukee animal control, only then will we extend our services to neighboring communities outside of Milwaukee County.
+When all of southeast Wisconsin’s homeless companion animals are safe and none are at risk of dying, only then will we extend our services to communities outside of southeast Wisconsin.

-Our vision is for Milwaukee County to be recognized as one of the safest communities for companion animals in the United States.
+Our vision is for southeast WI to be one of the safest communities in the United States for companion animals.

 Core Values